 Robert holds a BA in Drama from Ithaca College and has had extensive teaching experience in New York and Massachusetts.
 Before joining the Hartford Stage Education Department, Robert was a Teacher Assistant in Special Education program at Geneva Middle School in New York State.
 For over 25 years, he has served in the capacity of instructor and choreographer for numerous award-winning high school marching bands and color guard programs.
 Since 1992, a member of the Massachusetts Judges Association and the New York Federation of Contest Judges, Robert has been a national adjudicator representing Winter Guard International for a variety of programs that incorporate creativity, instruction and educational values.
 At Hartford Stage, Robert administers all aspects of the education department, working closely with schools and teachers to facilitate outreach and in-theatre programming.
-He is currently Guard Director for Wethersfield High School and President of the Board for the Connecticut Dance Alliance.
+He is co-founder and currently Executive Director for the Hartford Gay Men’s Chorus.
 He is the recipient of the 2012 Barry Award for outstanding service and dedication to Hartford Stage.

 Resident Teaching Artist